bisdn/bisdn.github.io/network_configuration/bgp.md

   ip address 10.0.101.2/32
 ```

-The /etc/frr/bgpd.conf file has the protocol specific configurations, where the routing information is set up.
-This routing
+The /etc/frr/bgpd.conf file has the protocol specific configurations, where the
-information entails all the necessary next-hops, route announcements, and route-filters needed to achieve the configuration.
+routing information is set up.
+This routing information entails all the
+necessary next-hops, route announcements, and route-filters needed to achieve
+the configuration.

 The parameter `router bgp <AS>` is the first configuration for bgpd, where we
 define the Autonomous System (AS) for the routing daemon.
 The `router id`
-parameters is used to identify the router we are configuring and has to be
+parameter is used to identify the router we are configuring and has to be
 unique within the system.
 The `neighbor` lines configure the remote peer and
 how to connect to it.
 The `remote-as`, must match the AS number for the remote
 endpoint.
 The option `ebgp-multihop 1` is used to ensure that the connection